 I offer you a supportive relationship, to help you find connection, both within yourself and with others, discover meaning in life and be free to meet your potential.
 I have a deep trust in the ability of human beings to move towards growth, even in the most challenging circumstances.

 The circumstances of your life may have been so challenging that, like a plant placed in poor soil, you have been forced to grow in ways that you have not chosen.
 I believe that when the conditions of our lives are right we can really begin to thrive.
 I can provide those safe conditions so that you can find your way to a path of your choosing.

 I have a strong commitment to anti-oppressive practice.
-I actively welcome people wishing to explore issues around for example sexuality, gender identity, race and disability.
+I actively welcome people wishing to explore issues around for example sexuality, sex-based oppression, race and disability.

 I will always be seeking to build on my skills through further training.
 I undertake training courses throughout the year in issues related to counselling.
 I am also committed to attending regular mindfulness training / retreats as this is vital when offering mindfulness instruction to others.
 I am a registered (accredited) member of the United Kingdom Council for Psychotherapy (UKCP) and a member of the Scarborough Counselling and Psychotherapy Training Institute and work to their codes of ethics.
 I am in regular counselling supervision and hold a current Enhanced DBS certificate.

 - Advanced (level 7) Diploma in Relationally Centred Psychotherapeutic Counselling

 - BSc (Hons) Degree in Social Work/Disability Studies